andrascsibi/andrascsibi.github.io/README.md

 I'm an analyst at [Decent Investments](https://www.decent.net).
 I'm researching cryptocurrencies and web3 technologies.

-I spend my free time with my family and by building the Metaverse in secret.
+I spend my free time with my family and I'm building the Metaverse in secret.

 ## Web3 articles 🇭🇺